The Basics of Critical Illness Cover

 Should you want to increase the sum assured to three, four or even five times your salary to give that extra level of reassurance, then the premiums will rise accordingly, but we will do our best to find the cheapest provider willing to take you on.

 It is also possible to link your critical illness cover to your decreasing term assurance, that you would have in place to pay off your mortgage should the unthinkable occur.
 Decreasing CIC will pay your mortgage if you become sick in a similar way to the main life insurance policy.
 It comes with substantially cheaper premiums and is a sensible addition to your mortgage cover – paying your mortgage should something happen that meets the terms of the CIC.

 Choosing the Right Provider

 The complexities of CIC mean that finding yourself the right provider is a long process.
-Luckily, our advisors are here to do that work so that you don’t have to!
-Give Compare UK Quotes a call today and discuss your needs with one of our expert advisors who can talk you through the specifics of CIC and help find that perfect quote.
+Luckily, there are advisors out there to do that work so that you don’t have to!